deyanyosifov/repDilPCR/README.md

 The `Cq-Cq plots` subtab will include Cq-Cq plots for each gene of interest against the virtual reference gene.
 Again, each plot will consist of as many parallel regression lines as there are samples (biological replicates) and will have a statistical summary underneath, as for the standard curves plots.
 Similarly, Cq-Cq plots can be downloaded as a file from the `Download results / Intermediate data` subtab.
 This is what a typical Cq-Cq plot looks like:

 ![plot](./www/Cq-Cq_plots.png)

+#### Look at the results
+repDilPCR aims to
+The `Results` tab has two subtabs: `Plots in linear scale` and `Plots in logarithmic scale`.
+Each of them will have its own subtabs, that will display your results as different types of graphs.
+The exact types of plots that are available will depend on the type of statistical tests that you have chosen on the left: parametric or non-parametric.
+If "parametric" is selected the available choices will be: `Dot plots (all points)`, `Dot plots (means and standard deviations)`, `Bar graphs (means and standard deviations)`

 ### Usage of the R script